-The Pipestone System is celebrating 25 years since the first contract for the first Pipestone System barn – Hiawatha Gilts — was signed.
+The Pipestone Management is celebrating 25 years since the first contract for the first Pipestone Management barn – Hiawatha Gilts — was signed.
 There are lots of ways to talk about the growth of the business model, from number of barns and animals to number of employees and shareholders.
 However, the best measurement is not in numbers of barns or animals, but in the individual stories of system shareholders.

 There were 36 shareholders in the original Hiawatha Gilts barn, located northwest of Pipestone, Minnesota.
-Several remain shareholders in the Pipestone System, along with the other 450 shareholders from the Midwestern states who have invested in barns over the past 25 years.
+Several remain shareholders in the Pipestone Management, along with the other 450 shareholders from the Midwestern states who have invested in barns over the past 25 years.

 For producers Don Buhl and Dennis Fultz, an initial investment in the Hiawatha barn led to changes in their production system, investments in other barns, growth in their operations, and opportunities for a new generation to transition into the farm.

 In 1990, he saw the investment as a shareholder in the Hiawatha barn as a way to secure a healthy supply of replacement gilts for his farrow-to-finish operation.
 They had worked with Pipestone Veterinary Services to provide veterinary care for lambs, but the shareholder investment was their first interaction with Pipestone for swine production.

 “We were looking for a source of better genetics for our own farrowing operations,” said Don.
 “We had always tried to buy the best boars and keep our own gilts, but after going with the Hiawatha replacement gilts, we made better progress with pig health.”

 A few years later, the Buhls became investors in the Nokomis barn that provided a supply of isowean pigs.
 At the time, they were finishing pigs from their own farrowing barns as well as the Pipestone Management barn.